Kartik-com/Portfolio/README.md

 #### Smart College Application

-- Description: Smart Collge Application is the website where the college students can search for their post graduate universities and colleges in world wide so they get the best college for their PG .
-Website has list of colleges based on there ranking in world and the recent opening for various courses, I am team leader of my team and played main role of programming also I gathered information about various college for this.
+- Description: Smart College Application is a website where college students can search for postgraduate universities and colleges worldwide, enabling them to find the best options for their PG studies.
+The website features a list of colleges ranked globally, along with information on recent openings for various courses.
+As the team leader, I played a pivotal role in programming and gathered information about various colleges.
 - Technologies Used: HTML , CSS , JS , MySQL and Visual Studio Code.
 - GitHub Repository: [Link to the project repository]